nickcharlton/site/_posts/2010-11-10-bcs-lecture-series-physical-security-in-it.md

 ---
 title: "BCS Lecture Series: Physical Security in IT"
-tags: bcs, lecture, infosec, physical security
+tags: bcs lecture infosec physical security
 ---

 This month's lecture was delivered by [Thomas Hackner](http://www.hackner-security.com/), from the [University of Applied Sciences, Hagenberg, Upper Austria](http://www.fh-ooe.at/en/).